fairdirect/foodrescue-app/README.md

 ## 5.4.
 Android Development Setup

+This assumes you want to use a Linux host for development and build the Android version.
+This section will being you up to the point where you an actually build the application and start developing it further.

-The following instructions set up all dependencies for Food Rescue App.
-The commands as shown below are for the `armeabi-v7a` Android ABI, but you can adapt them to your targeted ABI; the instructions have been tested successfully for both `armeabi-v7a` and `x86` already.
+The commands below are shown for the armeabi-v7a Android ABI, but you can adapt them to your targeted ABI easily.
+This has been tested for armeabi-v7a, arm64-v8a and x86 already.
+One clone of the Git repository can be used to build for all Android ABIs by following these instructions multiple times but choosing separate build directories (`build/android_armv7`, `install/android_arm64_v8a` etc.) and install directories (`install/android_armv7`, `install/android_arm64_v8a` etc.).

 1. **Make the development setup for the desktop version.** Follow all steps from chapter "[5.2.
 Desktop Version Development Setup](#52-desktop-version-development-setup)".
 Ideally also make sure you can build and execute a desktop version; you can also do that during Android development to quickly test code that is not specific to Android.
 (If you want to build for Android only, you don't have to follow the steps to install Qt or Kirigami for the desktop version.
 But then you can't test with the desktop version either, obviously.)

 2. **Create an Android installation directory.** Different from development of a desktop software, all components of the Android software must be installed.
 This is required for building an Android APK package with `make create-apk`.
-Note that Food Rescue App and all its custom libraries must be installed into the *same* directory for the Android APK building to succeed (TODO: Confirm that with a fresh build).
-We'll create an installation directory inside the repository directory of `foodrescue-app` (which you already have from the desktop setup):
+Note that Food Rescue App and all its custom libraries must be installed into the *same* directory for the Android APK building to succeed.
+We'll create an installation directory inside the repository directory `foodrescue-app` (which you already have from the desktop setup):

     ```
     cd foodrescue-app
-    mkdir -p install/android
+    mkdir -p install/android_armv7
     ```

 3. **Install OpenJDK 8.** This is a dependency of the Android stack and of Qt Creator.
 Later versions will not work – [see](https://doc.qt.io/qtcreator/creator-developing-android.html#requirements).
 And when not doing the `update-alternatives` step, command line utilities that do not inherit the Qt Creator Java path (such as `sdkmanager` when started manually) will fail to run.